230081525/230081525/README.md

 - **Task:** to learn effective networking strategies and identify common mistakes to avoid when engaging with professionals, both online and in person.
 - **Action:** I completed the quiz and reviewed the explanations for each question.
 I also took the initiative to update my LinkedIn profile and started connecting with classmates and professionals in the ICT industry.
 - **Result:** I now understand the importance of maintaining meaningful and respectful connections in professional spaces.
 I learned that networking is about building mutually beneficial relationships rather than just seeking opportunities.
 As a result, I feel more confident reaching out to others and participating in industry discussions online.
+Key Learnings:
+- Networking is about building meaningful, mutually beneficial relationships, not just seeking opportunities.
+- Maintaining an updated professional profile (e.g., LinkedIn) and engaging with peers and professionals is essential.
+- Awareness of professional etiquette in online and in-person interactions strengthens credibility and opportunities in the industry.

 ---

 ## Workplace Etiquette